 The Siege of Sevastopol — Romanian Contribution took place in 1942.
 Jun 7–Jul 4, 1942.

-Who won the Siege of Sevastopol — Romanian Contribution?
+What was the outcome of the Siege of Sevastopol — Romanian Contribution?

 The Romania / Germany were victorious against the Soviet Union.